-Entry Requirement: It is highly recommended that students take Year 11 Visual Art prior to this course however entry is accepted on an individual basis and at the discretion of HOD of Visual Art.
-Owning your own DSLR written tasks will be completed to show understanding.
-They will then use this knowledge to develop their own photography style.

-Camera is an advantage but not essential.

-Course outline: Students will research photographic images and a range of different photographer's work.
-Visual and
+Entry Requirement: It is highly recommended that students take Year 11 Visual Art prior to this course however entry accepted on an individual basis and at the discretion of HOD of Visual Art.
+Owning your own DSLR Camera is an advantage but not essential.
+Credits: 20 Level 2 credits Course outline: Students are taught and encouraged to find their own pathway by developing an individual theme.
+Using a variety of drawing and photography methods students develop ideas and apply a range of pictorial and technical approaches to their photographic artworks.
+Students investigate a number of artist models in order to gain a variety of understandings over this year-long course.
+Assessment: 2 internal assessments worth a total of 8 credits plus an external portfolio assessment 12 credits.
+Cost: Digital camera and printing expenses + Portfolio Boards $\times 3 = $12$

-They will present their photographs on a double A1 panel portfolio.

-Assessment: 2 internal assignments worth a total of 8 credits and 1 external assignment 12 credits and an optional

-Research assignment with 4 credits.

-Cost: Digital camera and printing expenses + Portfolio Boards x = \$12 in either Painting, Design or Photography unless otherwise specified on an individual basis at the discretion of the HOD of Visual Art.